 We are saved by God’s grace, alone.
 Nothing that we can do will save us.
-We are saved entirely because of Jesus Christ and Him taking our place on the cross for us.
+We are saved entirely because of Jesus Christ and Him taking our place on the cross.
 Praise His name!

 “That being justified by his grace, we should be made heirs according to the hope of eternal life.”
 Titus 3:7